nextcloud/documentation/admin_manual/configuration_files/external_storage/amazons3.rst

 Amazon S3
 =========

-To connect your Amazon S3 buckets to ownCloud, you will need:
+To connect your Amazon S3 buckets to Nextcloud, you will need:

 - S3 access key
 - S3 secret key